Complete Guide: Types of Bots on Ethereum

 2.3.
 Funding Wallet Bots

-Funding wallet bots ensure that sufficient funds are available to cover transaction fees and other operational costs on the blockchain.
-They manage the transfer of funds between different wallets on the exchange to maintain optimal liquidity levels.
+Funding wallet bots make sure enough funds are available to cover transaction fees and other on-chain operating costs.
+They manage fund transfers between the exchange’s wallets to keep liquidity at the right levels.

 3. DEX Bots ERC20

-Decentralized Exchange (DEX) bots engages in trading and liquidity provision on decentralized platforms, automating complex financial strategies.
+Decentralized Exchange (DEX) bots handle trading and liquidity provisioning on decentralized platforms, automating complex financial strategies.

-Custom trading bots implements unique trading strategies, adapting to market conditions to maximize profits.
-These bots can execute limit orders, market orders and other advanced trading strategies based on predefined algorithms.
+Custom trading bots run unique trading strategies, adapting to market conditions to maximize returns.
+They can place limit orders, market orders, and other advanced trading strategies based on predefined algorithms.

-Composite liquidity bots provides liquidity to pools on platforms such as Uniswap, SushiSwap and others.
-They reinvest profits (trading fees and rewards) automatically back into the liquidity pools, increasing returns over time.
+Liquidity compounding bots provide liquidity to pools on platforms like Uniswap, SushiSwap, and others.
+They automatically reinvest earnings (trading fees and rewards) back into the liquidity pools, helping returns grow over time.

 4. NFT Bots ERC20